dm20/IoT-Light-System/README.md

 ---

-## If you are in search of a solution for implementing a slider bar in Processing, then this repo will be very useful for you!
+## If you are in search of a bare bones slider bar written in Processing, then this repo will be very useful for you!

 The GUI is shown below.